Christian A. Meissner

 Christian A. Meissner is an American psychologist.
-He is a faculty at Iowa State University.
+He is a faculty member at Iowa State University.

 Education

 Christian Meissner received his PhD With Major in Psychology at Florida State University in 2001.
 There, he was mentored by John C. Brigham.
 At FSU, he also completed his masters degree in Cognitive and Behavioral Science in 1999.
 He completed his bachelors degree at Pfeiffer University.

 Career

 Christian Meissner is currently a psychology professor and director of graduate education at Iowa State University.
 He runs Iowa State's Cognition Lab, which focuses hands-on experimental research on how people think and process information, especially decision making.
 Some of the lab's most notable topics are interrogations, eyewitness identification, and applied memory.

 Awards

 Meissner was recognized as a Fellow of the American Psychological Association's Division 41 in 2018.
 In 2023, he received the Gallagher Outstanding Mentorship Award by the National Postdoctoral Association for his empathetic and empowering mentorship strategies, as well as his leadership ability.
 The following year, in 2024, the American Association for the Advancement of Science elected him as a Fellow in the Section of Psychology affiliation in recognition of his advancements and efforts in service of society.